Technologies and requirements

 - Git video with DevForge to understand how people use the repo and commands with a fun story

-To get started with Git, you should have Git installed on your local.
+To get started with Git, install Git on your local workstation.

-In addition to Git's requirements for valid branch names, Magento Commerce adds two additional requirements:
+In addition to Git requirements for valid branch names, Magento Commerce adds two additional requirements:

 - Branch names must be case-insensitively unique.
 In other words, if you have a branch named

 You must use Secure Shell (SSH) and not HTTPS to connect to the Git repository.
 We walk you through the process of setting this up with your local.

 - Operating system: Debian GNU/Linux 8 (jessie)